itsmejustino/CRUD/README.md

 [Tests](#tests)<br>

 ## Description
   This program is a note taking app that utilizes the CRUD operations.
-Utlizes middleware uuidv4 to generate a unique id.
+Utlizes middleware uuidv4 to generate a unique id for each note.
 ## License
   [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Install-Instructions
-  npm i
+  After forking the repository import the necessary dependencies with npm i.
 ## Usage-Info
  Visit the deployed site at : https://cruddy-notes.herokuapp.com/
 ## Demo